qqibrow/qqibrow.github.io/_posts/2014-12-07-CPU-Cache-Effects-and-Linux-Perf.md

 938 LLC-load-misses # 0.04% of all LL-cache hits [34.65%]

 0.151364416 seconds time elapsed
+{% endhighlight %}

 In summary, understanding how CPU cache works is pretty helpful to write high performance C++ code.
 At the same time, perf stat could help us to verify our cache line padding techniques does work.
-You can find all the sample code here.
-And for more details about perf, please refer to brendangregg’s awesome post.
+You can find all the sample code [here](https://github.com/qqibrow/PerfTest/tree/master/CacheTest).
+And for more details about perf, please refer to [Brendan Gregg’s awesome post about perf](http://www.brendangregg.com/perf.html).